How has social media changed marketing strategies?

 There was a middle man or a professional PR who determined what was to be said or written and what message to deliver to the audience.
 This middle man could not provide real-time feedback or interaction with customers.

 With social media, brands are more responsible, efficient, and have more control over the message they want to deliver.

 - Business intelligence

-The various social platforms are used to eliminate chances of trial and error while deciding on tactics and strategies of running a company successfully.
-You can learn what tactics made your competitors fail or succeed by monitoring their companies.
+The various social platforms are used to eliminate chances of trial and error while deciding on tactics and strategies to use in order to run a company successfully.

-Social media can be a source of information about your competitors and their customers too.
-You could use that information to learn about the challenges that similar companies face and look for solutions for future purposes if the same problem occurred in your company.
+You could also use that information to learn about the challenges similar companies face and look for solutions for future purposes if the same problem occurred in your company.

 - Free marketing

 Social media has made it easy for your content to reach anybody you want by only making a click.
 This facilitates free marketing once you build a social media presence.

 Your satisfied clients can share your posts with others or refer people to like or follow your page.

 In the past, your company was only competing against next-door companies.
 Making the world a global village is one of the ways social media has changed marketing strategies.